otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 // ]
 ```

-19. A cinema has `n` rows and `m' seats in each row.
-The seating arrangement is represented by a 2D array, where `0'indicates an empty seat and'1` indicates an occupied seat.
+19. A cinema has `n` rows and `m` seats in each row.
+The seating arrangement is represented by a 2D array, where `0` indicates an empty seat and `1` indicates an occupied seat.
 Write a **function** that finds the number of available seats in the cinema.

 ```javascript
 // A 2D array of numbers